oblivia-simplex/Narrativity/2_nester1.md

 a general lack of interest in the current song at hand, pressure
 from EMI and Capitol to pad out singles with no non-album B-sides.

 3. Because they can.
-They\'re Queen, the greatest fucking rock band
+They're Queen, the greatest fucking rock band
 there ever was or ever will be, and they can do whatever the hell
 they want.